SSmus-k/CoreAiX/README.md

+---

-🚧 Project Status: Under Construction™
+## 🚧 Project Status: **Under Construction™**

-Current State: “It runs on my machine.”
+> ⚠️ **Current State:** *“It runs on my machine.”*

+---

+### ❗ Warning

+This project is **allegedly** in active development.
+Expect:

+- 💥 Breaking changes
+- 🧩 Abandoned ideas
+- 🔄 Spontaneous refactors
-This project is allegedly in active development.
-Expect breaking changes, abandoned ideas, spontaneous refactors, and APIs that may change purely out of spite.
+- 🔥 APIs that may change purely out of spite

+---

+### 🤖 AI Reliability Disclaimer

-The AI is currently held together by dreams, hope, and the fragile belief that things will somehow work out.
-No tests, no guarantees, only vibes.
-If it produces correct output, please do not ask why — we will not survive that investigation.
+The AI is currently held together by **dreams, hope, and the fragile belief that things will somehow work out**.

+- ❌ No tests
+- ❌ No guarantees

+If it produces correct output, **do not ask why** —
+we will not survive that investigation.

+---

+### 🧠 Development Status

 Development is temporarily paused because the maintainer is:

-mentally drained
+- 🧠 Mentally drained

-physically exhausted
+- 😴 Physically exhausted

-spiritually unavailable
+- 👻 Spiritually unavailable

-Work will resume once my brain finishes its cooldown cycle and stops throwing internal exceptions.
+Work will resume once my brain finishes its **cooldown cycle** and stops throwing internal exceptions.

+---

+### ☠️ Final Notice

-Clone at your own risk.
+> **Clone at your own risk.**
+> Issues welcome.
-Issues welcome.
-Expectations not.
+> Expectations not.

+---

 # RegulAI – Regulation-to-Action Engine 🇳🇵